Painters have brushes, musicians have instruments, and coaches have transformation techniques they use with their clients.

 This technique is great for clients who don’t know what to focus on or lack clarity on their goals.

-This tool helps them analyze key areas of their life and identify what to work on to achieve the results they look for.
+This tool helps them analyze key areas of their lives and identify what to work on to achieve the results they want.

 How does it work?